 VMware Cloud Director Availability Storage Requirements

 - Example required space in the datastore, for a source virtual machine with a 2 TB virtual disk.
 When the replication is created, VMware Cloud Director Availability allocates 2 TB in the destination storage.
-VMware Cloud Director Availability allocates additional 2 TB when starting a failover task.
-After finishing the failover task, the additional 2 TB space is unallocated.
+VMware Cloud Director Availability allocates additional 2 TB when starting a test failover task.
+After finishing the test failover task, the additional 2 TB space is unallocated.

 - Example for a VMware vSAN storage, with the same virtual machine.
 The same storage implication applies, where the vSAN must accommodate double the virtual machine disk size.
 When the replication is created in this example, VMware Cloud Director Availability allocates 2 TB multiplied by the vSAN_Protection_Level_Disk_Space_Penalty.
-When starting a failover task, additional 2 TB are allocated multiplied by the vSAN_Protection_Level_Disk_Space_Penalty.
+When starting a test failover task, additional 2 TB are allocated multiplied by the vSAN_Protection_Level_Disk_Space_Penalty.
 For more information, see About vSAN Policies and Planning Capacity in vSAN in the vSphere documentation.

 VMware Cloud Director Availability Supported Topologies

 The resource vCenter Server instances within a VMware Cloud Director site must be within the same single sign-on domain.
 All Replicator Service, Manager Service, Cloud Service, and Tunnel Service instances within the respective site must be configured with that same single sign-on domain.
 For diagrams showing all services in the cloud site and a diagram showing multiple VMware Cloud Director Availability instances, see Deployment Architecture in the Cloud.